vegaprotocol/documentation/docs/concepts/new-to-vega.md

 ## How can I contribute to Vega?
 * [Bugs and feature requests](https://github.com/vegaprotocol/feedback/discussions/): Raise any bugs you find, or feature requests you have, on Vega's feedback board.
 * [Documentation translation](https://github.com/vegaprotocol/documentation/issues): Raise an issue on the documentation repo to express your interest in translating Vega documentation.
+* [Share your guides and tools](https://github.com/vegaprotocol/documentation/issues): If you have a guide or code that you've written about or using Vega software, submit it for inclusion on the [community contributions](../tutorials/community-created.md) page.